GEMeX-RMCoT: An Enhanced Med-VQA Dataset for Region-Aware Multimodal Chain-of-Thought Reasoning

 \section{Conclusion}

-In this work, we address the critical issue of interpretability in Medical Visual Question Answering by introducing a thinking with visual grounding dataset (ThinkVG).
+In this work, we address the critical issue of interpretability in Medical Visual Question Answering by introducing a region-aware multimodal chain-of-thought dataset (RMCoT).
 It explicitly links thinking steps to corresponding regions in the medical image, offering fine-grained visual explanations that enhance transparency and trust in model-generated answers.
 To further guide the model in generating accurate thinking paths, we proposed a new reward mechanism for reinforcement learning that aligns the model’s outputs with relevant visual and textual evidence.
 Despite using a subset of training data, the trained model is able to achieve impressive performance.
-We believe this work marks a step toward making Medical VQA systems more explainable and clinically usable, paving the way for safer and more reliable AI-assisted diagnosis. {
+We believe this work marks a step toward making Med-VQA systems more explainable and clinically usable, paving the way for safer and more reliable AI-assisted diagnosis.